hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 * percentage of reads aligned to genome
 * percentage of reads associated with genes

-To view the total number of reads, we may need to configure the columns, which is a button just underneath the 'General Statistics' heading.
+> Note: If you don't see exact columns as ours, you may need to configure the columns, which is a button just underneath the 'General Statistics' heading.

 <img src="../img/multiqc_table.png" width="750">

-We are going to choose the following columns:
+Using `Configure Columns` button, we are going to choose the following columns:

 <img src="../img/multiqc_columns.png" width="600">

-The descriptions of each of these columns are also helpful in interpretation of the table.
+In the above image, the description column is helpful in interpretating the table.
 Upon perusal of the table, we can see input from FastQC, STAR, Qualimap and salmon.
-The total number of raw reads is given in the `M Seqs` column on the far right of the table.
+For example, the total number of raw reads is given in the `M Seqs` column on the far right of the table.

-STAR gives information about *uniquely mapping reads* in the `%Aligned` column.
+STAR provides information about *uniquely mapping reads* in the `%Aligned` column.
 A good quality sample will have **at least 75% of the reads uniquely mapped**.
-Once values start to drop lower than 60% it's advisable to start troubleshooting.
-The lower the number of uniquely mapping reads means the higher the number of reads that are mapping to multiple locations.
+Once the value starts to drop below 60%, it's advisable to start troubleshooting.
+Low number of uniquely mapping reads means that more reads are mapping to multiple locations.

 The 'STAR: Alignment Scores' plot visually represents much of this information.
 The % uniquely mapping, multimapping, and unmapped reads can be easily compared between samples to get a nice overview of the quality of the samples.